pdimens/harpy/blog/linked_read_data.md

 In real data, this actually looks very cool.
 Below is a graph from the per-sample alignment report Harpy generates.
 It's a circos plot, which is a circular representation of round charts, and each wedge is a chromosome (start to finish), labelled by the "2R", "2L", etc. around the perimeter.
 The inner circle (grey histogram) is the **sequence alignment depth** (i.e. the standard depth calculation) and the outer circle (magenta histogram) is the **linked depth** of those same data in those same 50kbp intervals.
-It's noticeably higher and it has the most fascinating flowerpetal pattern, which is due to the lower likelihood of reads linking at the edges of chromosomes.
+It has the most fascinating flower petal pattern, which is due to the lower likelihood of reads linking at the edges of chromosomes.
 ![linked depth in real data](/static/linked_depth_example.png)